Black and white wedding photography may be devoid of color, but sometimes, taking away the color adds something greater to the image.

 Black and White Wedding Photography Trick

-As soon as you remove the colour, the photograph looks different than the world that we live in because of that lack of colour.
-Walking through a world of colour, it’s not easy to determine what potential images would look great in black and white.
+As soon as you remove the color, the photograph looks different than the world that we live in because of that lack of color.
+Walking through a world of color, it’s not easy to determine what potential images would look great in black and white.

-But, the more you work with black and white photography, the more you learn to spot great images you never would have previously shot thinking only in colour.
+But, the more you work with black and white photography, the more you learn to spot great images you never would have previously shot thinking only in color.

 Editing Can Be Simpler

 Many of the things that are complete editing nightmares are eliminated or at least reduced with a black and white conversion.
 Red faces from an un-air-conditioned sanctuary in August are simpler to correct without creating odd skin tones using the red luminance slider.
 The same goes for that red carpet reflecting the light and turning everything pink.